-Carbetapentane/ carbinoxamine/ phenylephrine drops is used for:
+Carbetapentane/ carbinoxamine/ phenylephrine drops are used for:

 Relieving symptoms (eg, sinus congestion, runny nose, sneezing, cough) due to colds, allergies, hay fever, sinus congestion, flu, bronchitis, and other respiratory illnesses.
 It may also be used for other conditions as determined by your doctor.

-Carbetapentane/carbinoxamine/phenylephrine drops is a cough suppressant, antihistamine, and decongestant combination.
+Carbetapentane/carbinoxamine/phenylephrine drops are a cough suppressant, antihistamine, and decongestant combination.
 The cough suppressant works in the brain to help decrease the cough reflex to reduce a dry cough.
 The antihistamine works by blocking the action of histamine, which helps reduce symptoms such as watery eyes and sneezing.
 The decongestant works by narrowing blood vessels and reducing swelling in the nasal passages.